One should seek rehab for alcoholism when addicted to alcohol and wish to stay sober.

 - Triggers that can cause temptations and relapse

-There are many challenges in this stage of the treatment, and these can cause some problems—social pressures to drink, intense cravings, and high-risk situations that would trigger extreme alcohol consumption.
+There are many challenges in this stage of the intensive outpatient treatment facility, and these can cause some problems—social pressures to drink, intense cravings, and high-risk situations that would trigger extreme alcohol consumption.

-In this stage, the trained addiction counsellor will start teaching you some coping skills that will come in handy when leading a sober lifestyle.
-These tools will help you throughout the recovery process.
+In this stage, the trained alcohol addiction counsellor will start teaching you some coping skills that will come in handy in overcoming alcoholism to help you lead a sober lifestyle.
+These tools will help you throughout the recovery process in the treatment facility.

-Some early abstinence issues in this stage include learning the psychological and physical aspects of withdrawal, identifying your alcohol use triggers, and learning how to handle the different cravings without drinking.
+Some early abstinence issues in this stage include learning the psychological and physical aspects of withdrawal, identifying how to overcome triggers of alcohol and substance use disorders, and learning how to handle the different cravings without drinking.